 The Firm's market risks arise predominantly from activities in the Firm's Corporate & Investment Bank ("CIB") business.
 CIB makes markets in products across fixed income, foreign exchange, equities and commodities markets; the positions held by the CIB comprise predominantly all the Firm's portfolio of covered positions under Basel III.
 Some additional covered positions are held by the Firm's other lines of business.

-Refer to pages 84-85 and 98-102 of JPMorgan Chase's 10-K, and on page 4 and pages 34-39 of JPMorgan Chase's 2Q14 Form 10-Q for a discussion of CIB Business Segment Results.
+Refer to pages 84-85 and 98-102 of JPMorgan Chase's 10-K, and pages 32-37 of JPMorgan Chase's 3Q14 Form 10-Q for a discussion of CIB Business Segment Results.